 Administrators and users can use IAM to help them effectively and securely create, manage, and use a cloud-based identity management environment without worrying about setting up any infrastructure or platform details.

-IAM uses the components described in this section.
+uses the components described in this section.
 To better understand how the components fit together, see Example Scenario.

-- DYNAMIC GROUP
+- DYNAMIC GROUPS

 - A special type of group that contains resources (such as compute instances) that match rules that you define (thus the membership can change dynamically as matching resources are created or deleted).
 These instances act as "principal" actors and can make API calls to services according to policies that you write for the dynamic group.

 - A relationship that an administrator configures between an identity provider and a service provider.
 When you federate Oracle Cloud Infrastructure with an identity provider, you manage users and groups in the identity provider.
 You manage authorization in Oracle Cloud Infrastructure's IAM service.

 - A collection of users who share a similar set of access privileges.
 Administrators can grant access policies that authorize a group to consume or manage resources within a tenancy.
 All users in a group inherit the same set of privileges.

 - The region where your IAM resources reside.
 All IAM resources are global and available across all regions, but the master set of definitions reside in a single region, the home region.
 You must make changes to your IAM resources in your home region.
 The changes will be automatically propagated to all regions.
 For more information, see Managing Regions.

 - IDENTITY DOMAIN

 An identity domain is a container for managing users and roles, federating and provisioning of users, secure application integration through Oracle Single Sign-On (SSO) configuration, and OAuth administration.
 It represents a user population in Oracle Cloud Infrastructure and its associated configurations and security settings (such as MFA).